AI Automation/Technology

 Furthermore, these platforms offer limited integrations.
 They might push a candidate's overall score to a major ATS like Greenhouse, but they cannot sync detailed, per-question feedback to a custom field or connect to an industry-specific recruiting system.
 This forces a workflow of manual copy-pasting that introduces errors and wastes time.

-Next, the raw transcript is sent to the Claude 3 Sonnet API.
-The prompt instructs the model to score the candidate's answers against the specific rubric we designed in step one, rating each response from 1 to 10 on criteria like technical correctness and problem-solving approach.
-The API returns a structured JSON object with scores, a summary, and direct quotes supporting the evaluation in about 9 seconds.
+The generated transcript is then sent to the Claude 3 Sonnet API.
+The custom-designed prompt would instruct the model to score the candidate's answers against the defined rubric, providing ratings from 1 to 10 across criteria such as technical correctness, problem-solving approach, and cultural fit.
+The Claude API is designed to return a structured JSON object, including scores, a summary, and direct quotes supporting the evaluation, typically within about 9 seconds.

 Go Live in 3 Weeks, Not 3 Quarters